JuanBernal98/adidas-nodejs-challenge-2021/README.md

 **Restriction has been made up by looking the newsletter and email fields**.
 This restriction is not made by the database structure, has been made at the request.

+### www
+This container have public access.
+It communicates with our API via backend so nobody sees the IP of our private system.

+### subscriptions
+This container have private access.
+It handles the logic to create, list and delete subscriptions and to store this information in mongodb.
+It also emmits messages to the rabbitmq broker.

+### mongo
+This container have private access.
+It stores data.

+### rabbitmq
+This container have private access.
+It handles the logic to enqueue messages and to deliver them.

+### mailing
+This container have private access.
+It handles the logic to consume the RabbitMQ queue.

 ### Folder structure

-Further development folder structure should continue express standards.
-Down below structure has been our goals when developing.
+Further development, structure should continue express community standards.
+Down below structure has been my goal when developing.
-Current code needs improvement.
+*Current code needs refactoring improvements to achive this structure.*

 ```
 # File names may vary